Get an instant estimate for your cleaning service

 Here’s what your calculator should include:

-With all of these factors built in, the calculator gives you a transparent, itemized final pricing, helping you set per square foot rates that are consistent, competitive, and profitable.
+With all these factors built in, the calculator provides a transparent, itemized final price, helping you set per-square-foot rates that are consistent, competitive, and profitable.

 Getting accurate cleaning estimates doesn’t have to be complicated.
 With FieldCamp’s house cleaning cost calculator, you can quickly plug in key details like your hourly rate, estimated work hours, and overhead costs.
-It then gives you a reliable, real-time breakdown of your true hourly cost and recommended billable rate so that you can price every job with confidence.
+It then provides you with a reliable, real-time breakdown of your actual hourly cost and a recommended billable rate, allowing you to price every job with confidence.

-This is what you pay yourself or your cleaning member from your team hourly.
+This is what you pay yourself or your cleaning team member hourly.
 It’s the base of your labor cost and directly impacts your final rate.

 Estimate the number of billable hours you or your team expect to work over a full year.
 This helps determine your total annual labor cost, a key input for long-term planning and profitability.

 Add your payroll tax rate, benefits cost per hour, and workers’ compensation rate.
-This gives you a realistic view of what each hour of cleaning really costs your business, beyond just wages.
+This provides a realistic view of what each hour of cleaning truly costs your business, beyond just wages.

 Think about non-billable time and hidden expenses:

-This ensures your true hourly cost includes everything it takes to stay operational.
+This ensures that your true hourly cost includes everything required to stay operational.

 Decide how much profit you want to make per job or per hour; this gets added on top of your costs.
 The calculator then recommends a billable hourly rate that covers everything and keeps your business profitable.